Lim Koon Teck: Expanding Lee Kong Chian's business

-Lee Kong Chian, who had been in America during the war, stopped at Penang before proceeding to Singapore.
-Lim used to have lunch with Lee Kong-Chian when the former was still Deputy Registrar at Singapore.
-Kong-Chian decided to stay a night at Penang and used that time in discussion with Lim.
-At that point Kong-Chian offered Lim a job as the former's lawyer.
-It was 1946 and Lim returned to Singapore under the employ of Lee Kong-Chian.

-Lim's connection with Lee Kong-Chian went back a long way.
-They had served together at the Garden Club when the latter was President and the former a member of the Election and the Management committees.
-Kong-Chian was also associated with Lim's father-in-law, Seow Poh Leng, the two of them having been established businessmen and had served together as long-time members of the Singapore Chinese Chamber of Commerce, Chinese Association, Straits Settlements Association, Singapore Chinese Recreation Club, board of directors of the Singapore Chinese Girls' School, board of directors of the Overseas Chinese Banking Corporation Limited, founded earlier by Poh Leng, Rotary Club, Chinese Swimming Club, and the Garden Club, where Lim also served.
+Lim and Lee Kong Chian had served together at the Garden Club when the latter was president and the former a member of the Election and the Management committees.
+Lee was also associated with Lim's father-in-law, Seow Poh Leng, the two of them having been established businessmen and had served together as long-time members of the Singapore Chinese Chamber of Commerce, Chinese Association, Straits Settlements Association, Singapore Chinese Recreation Club, board of directors of the Singapore Chinese Girls' School, board of directors of the Overseas Chinese Banking Corporation Limited, founded earlier by Seow, Rotary Club, Chinese Swimming Club, and the Garden Club, where Lim also served.
+While working as the Deputy Registrar at Singapore, Lim got to know Lee.

-Lim was more of a personal assistant than a legal advisor – Lee Rubber had its own solicitors.
-Initially Lim was occupied in attending to Lee Kong-Chian's war claims and buying land very cheaply at auctions – no one had much money at that time.
+After World War II, Lee who was in the United States during the war, stopped at Penang before proceeding to Singapore.
+Lee stayed a night at Penang and met Lim.
+He offered Lim a job as his lawyer which Lim accepted and returned to Singapore.
+While Lim was employed as a legal advisor, he was more of a personal assistant to Lee.

-During the Japanese occupation Lee Rubber's property had been seized by the Japanese for their own use.
-All Japanese property had then been held by the returning British to be used to pay out war damage compensation.
-After recovering $13 million out of the $15 million claimed, there was very little legal work to be done or legal advice to be given.
-Lee Kong-Chian gave Lim a very free hand.
-And with all the free time he had, Lim soon found things to do.
+Initially Lim was occupied in attending to Lee's war claims as during the Japanese occupation, Lee Rubber's property had been seized by the Japanese for their own use.
+All Japanese property had then been held by the British to be used to pay out war damage compensation.
+After recovering $13 million out of the $15 million claimed, there was very little for Lim to do and Lee gave him a very free hand.
 Lim told Kong-Chian about pepper and how he would like to deal in pepper produce.
-With a nod from the latter, Lim started the Lee Produce Company, a profitable venture, exporting produce to London.
+As a result, Lim started the Lee Produce Company, a profitable venture, exporting produce to London.